-In case you don’t know who Stephen Chow is, he is one of China’s top film makers who saw his career takeoff the 90’s. he is the brains behind Shaolin Soccer (2001) and also plays the main character in that film, in addition, he he also enjoyed huge success with his follow up film Kung Fu Hustle (2004).
+In case you don’t know who Stephen Chow is, he is one of China’s top filmmakers who saw his career take off the 90’s. he is the brains behind Shaolin Soccer (2001) and also plays the main character in that film, in addition, he also enjoyed huge success with his follow-up film Kung Fu Hustle (2004).
 He is a pop-culture phenomenon in China.

 Stephen Chow is a master of the Chinese comedic fantasy, there are some cultural differences that become immediately apparent; the over-the-top style these films are done in are much different than western movies of this sub-genre.
 Chow’s films are so overstuffed with disturbing and grotesque images that can have the effect of making western audiences cringe and laugh at the same time, which in some cases might cause confusion.
 One thing you could never accuse these films of is lacking imagination.

-Journey To The West; The Demons Strike Back is a relentless barrage of fantastic,colorful images that come at you in such rapid succession it verges on overwhelming, and sometimes boggles the mind.
+Journey To The West; The Demons Strike Back is a relentless barrage of fantastic, a world of colorful images that come at you in such rapid succession it verges on overwhelming, and sometimes boggles the mind.
 This world is populated by caricatures of people whose grotesques features are sometimes disturbing, and almost always unsavory.
-A portrait of a world so gaudily painted to the point of absurdity that you never forget the world you are visiting is pure fantasy and bears little resemblance to reality.
+A portrait of the world so gaudily painted to the point of absurdity that you never forget the world you are visiting is pure fantasy and bears little resemblance to reality.